web-platform-tests/interop/2024/planning-process.md

 ## Interop 2023 Evaluation

-During the same period organizations are making Round 3 decisions, the organizing committee should evaluate the status of Interop 2023, and decide which Focus Areas will be retired, and which will be carried over.
+During the same period organizations are making Round 3 decisions, the Interop Team should evaluate the status of Interop 2023, and decide which Focus Areas will be retired, and which will be carried over.

 \[XXX]